wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 * Syntax alternatives:  `USING` or `ON`
 * `USING` lists the columns to use when testing for correlated rows: `USING(source, env)`
-  - Rows satisfy the condition if they share a common value in each listed column.
+  - Rows satisfy the condition if they share a common value in _each_ listed column.
 For example, two rows match if they both have `source="host-1"` and `env="prod"`.
 * `ON` specifies explicit condition predicates: `ON ts1.source=ts2.source, ts1.env=ts2.env`
   - Predicates use table aliases to qualify column names.
-For example, `ts1.env=ts2.env` compares `env` values from the left-hand table to `env` values from the right-hand table.
+For example, `ts1.env=ts2.env` compares `env` values from the left table to `env` values from the right table.
   - Predicates can include pattern matches, negation, parentheses, and constants.
 For example, `ON ts1.source!="web*"`

 ### Output Metadata